 Here are some typical costs of inbound marketing that shouldn’t be skimped on:

-Premium Content – To attract and convert visitors into leads, companies need to provide valuable (educational) content that the defined personas actually want.
-Developing this content on an on-going basis requires subject matter experts that know and understand the market, as well as each buyer persona, those personas’ buyer’s journey, and by extension, the tips or insights that those personas find valuable based on where they are in their buyer’s journey.
-This content also needs to be planned, packaged and delivered in an easy-to-understand format.
+Premium content: To attract and convert visitors into leads, companies need to provide valuable (i.e., educational) content that the defined personas actually want.
+Developing this content on an ongoing basis requires subject matter experts who know and understand the market as well as each buyer persona, those personas’ buyer’s journeys, and, by extension, the tips or insights those personas find valuable based on where they are in their journeys.
+This content also needs to be planned, packaged, and delivered in an easy-to-understand format.

-Website/Landing Pages – Because a website is one of the main components of the inbound marketing process, it should be well-designed using best practices.
+Website/landing pages: Because a website is one of the main components of the inbound marketing process, it should be well designed using best practices.
 It should also be developed with targeted personas and the buyer’s journey in mind.
-The site should be visually appealing, highly readable and extremely intuitive to navigate as you may only have one shot at converting a visitor into a lead.
-Landing pages are another key component that should be optimized with similar best practices, personas and the buyer’s journey in mind.
+The site should be visually appealing, highly readable, and extremely intuitive to navigate because you may only have one shot at converting a visitor into a lead.
+Landing pages are another key component that should be optimized with similar best practices, personas, and the buyer’s journey in mind.
 To achieve optimal results, the website and its landing pages should be constantly reviewed and tweaked for improved performance.
-Developing a top-notch website and A/B testing the copy, design and CTA’s on the homepage or landing pages may take time and resources, but can make a big difference in the overall results.
+Developing a top-notch website and A/B testing the copy, design, and CTAs on the homepage or landing pages may take time and resources, but it can make a big difference in the overall results.

-Email (Lead Nurturing) – Inbound marketing emails deliver premium content to target audiences with personalized messages.
-These messages nurture leads through the marketing funnel by offering prospects some direction on how they can read more about a topic, download content or request an interaction with sales– depending on where they’re at in the buyer’s journey.
-Because the timing of messages in the buyer’s journey is very important for results, email marketing software can help to organize and target specific contacts and will prove to be very helpful in reaching the right audience with the right message.
+Email (lead nurturing): Inbound marketing emails deliver premium content to target audiences with personalized messages.
+These messages nurture leads through the marketing funnel by offering prospects some direction on how they can read more about a topic, download content, or request an interaction with sales—depending on where they’re at in the buyer’s journey.
+Because the timing of messages in the buyer’s journey is very important for results, email marketing software can help to organize and target specific contacts so you can reach the right audience with the right message.

-Blog – Marketers who emphasize blogging are 13x more likely to see an increase in ROI year over year (HubSpot).
+Blog: Marketers who emphasize blogging are 13x more likely to see an increase in ROI year over year (HubSpot).
 Just like premium content, blog articles need to be valuable and interesting to the defined target personas.
-That is to say that personas need to find information relevant, insightful and helpful or they’ll be less likely to convert or even return to your site at all.
-Writing persona-focused blog posts requires knowledgeable authors, either internal or external, who can provide industry insight and helpful advice that not only educates, but also guides prospects through the marketing funnel.
+That is to say that personas need to find information relevant, insightful, and helpful, or they’ll be less likely to convert or even return to your site at all.
+Writing persona-focused blog posts requires knowledgeable authors, either internal or external, who can provide industry insight and helpful advice that not only educates prospects but also guides them through the marketing funnel.

-Social Media – Social media is typically free for everyone, including companies.
+Social media: Social media is typically free for everyone, including businesses.
 But social media management is not.
-Success in social media means reaching, interacting and engaging with your audience through the valuable content you provide – and that takes time and a strategy.
+Success in social media means reaching, interacting with, and engaging your audience through the valuable content you provide—and that takes time and a strategy.

-Analytics/Reporting – When it comes to measuring and reporting the success of inbound marketing campaigns, analytics are crucial.
-Without the proper data, the ability to interpret it, or the know-how to adjust inbound marketing campaigns based on results (or lack thereof), it can be difficult for marketers to achieve success – especially when something isn’t working and monthly reports are approaching.
+Analytics/reporting: When it comes to measuring and reporting on the success of inbound marketing campaigns, analytics are crucial.
+Without the proper data, the ability to interpret it, or the know-how to adjust inbound marketing campaigns based on results (or lack thereof), it can be difficult for marketers to achieve success—especially when something isn’t working and monthly reports are approaching.